 When egress statistics are enabled the CPM collects stats from all XCMs or IOMs involved in forwarding traffic belonging to the LSP (whether the traffic is currently leaving the ingress LER via the primary LSP path, a secondary LSP path, an FRR detour path, or an FRR bypass path).
 The egress statistics have counts for the number of packets and bytes forwarded per LSP on a per-forwarding class, per-priority (inprofile vs. out-of-profile) basis.
 The ingress LER calculates a traffic rate for the LSP as follows:

-Average data rate of LSP[x] during interval[i] = F(x,i) - F(x,i-1)/sample interval
+Average data rate of LSP[x] during interval[i] = F(x,i) - F(x,i-1)/sample interval sample interval = time[i] - time[i-1], time[i+1] - time[i], and so on.

 Where: